daleathan/my-scripts/README.md

 It only copies files - directories are created in the new location using mkdir.
 There was some good reason for that though I can't remember what it was right now ;) - Depends: bash, coreutils
+* **fvwm-recent-files.py** - This script parses the recently-used.xbel file
+which is written to by GTK+ applications, determines the 10 most recently used files, which applications are the correct ones for opening those files and then outputs the results in FVWM menu format, essentially giving you a dynamic 'recently used' menu similar to the one found in MATE's Places menu.
+Whilst the output is in FVWM format, one could easily add support for other WM formats.
+I just don't have any reason to do that at the moment. - Depends: python, python-urllib3
 * **gnome-screensaver-idlelock.sh** - I wrote this one when I was still using GNOME Screensaver 3.6 with Xfce.
 And I was doing that because XScreenSaver's DPMS timeouts conflict with xfce-power-manager's timeouts.
 It uses xprintidle